 Advocating for that the design principles which have been applied to the solution of my own personal housing crisis is important, as there is vast potential to create solutions for any human problem whose root economic cause is housing.
 We humans have been quite busy for the last couple centuries and created a global economy which has adopted the attitude of extraction, production, distribution, consumption, and disposal in the way we design our cities, countries, and even social institutions.
 Materials science has been designed around the standards of beat, heat, and treat.
 All of this is on the precipice of a giant change, and we have begun to see glimmers of the change express themselves in the free marketplace.
 Not only is there strong political will for advancement of sustainable technologies, we are reaching the pinnacle of economic necessity for the change.
 Nobody can see the road up past the hill in front of us quite yet, but if it’s a cliff we are going off it together.

 Sustainability can be a convoluted concept, but when expressed as a system of design principles I begin to understand what it requires.
-These Priciples are: Efficiency, Dispersability, Adaptability, Economy, and Simplicity.
-Working together, these principles mimic life, and have promoted the proliferation of so many different species over the years until we came along.
+The Priciples of Efficiency, Dispersability, Adaptability, Economy, and Simplicity working together mimic life, and have promoted the proliferation of so many different species over the years… until we humans came along anyway.
 Sustainability is quite the opposite of extract, produce, ship, consume, dispose.
-Sustainability is closing the loop because we have realized that “dispose” is going to have to become “replenish” if we want to have a chance at inhabiting this planet for centuries to come.
+Sustainability is closing the loop because we have realized that “dispose” is going to have to become “replenish” if we want to have a chance at inhabiting this planet much longer.

 One needs look no further than their own trash bins to see a direct example of the market demanding we close some of these systems of extraction and disposal; more are certain to come.
 We are beginning to see the proliferation of businesses and organizations which specialize in recovering resources from post-consumer goods such as electronics waste, building materials, and bicycles.
 Closing the system is already becoming an economic necessity, as the profitability of these existing ventures demonstrates.